 Dennis W. Chalke is responsible for the financial oversight of Baystate Health, a $2.5B integrated delivery system in western Massachusetts.
 Baystate Health is comprised of four acute care hospitals with a total of more than 900 beds, 600 plus employed physicians, a visiting nurse and hospice organization and a managed care organization with approximately 200,000 covered lives.

 His responsibilities include budgeting, financial planning and analysis, capital financing, managed care contracting, cost accounting, decision support, oversight of revenue cycle functions, supply chain functions, and all merger and joint venture activities.

 He has over thirty years of health care experience, having joined Baystate in 1988.
 Previously Mr. Chalke was with United Technologies Corporation in Hartford, CT, where he worked in the finance organization on mergers, acquisitions and financial planning.

 Mr. Chalke holds an MBA from the University of Massachusetts, Amherst and a BA in Economics from Ithaca College, Ithaca , NY.

 Senior Vice President & Chief Administrative Officer, Baystate Health

-Jo-Ann joined Baystate Health in 2003, as director of Employee Relations and worked for 12 years in our Human Resources Division, taking on progressive responsibilities in the areas of HR Consulting, Employee and Labor Relations, HR Compliance, and Labor and Employment Law.
-In 2015 she became SVP and Chief General Counsel for BH.
-Prior to that, she worked for 15 years as a practicing attorney with a focus on Human Resources, Employment and Labor matters.
+Jo-Ann joined Baystate Health in 2003 as director of Employee Relations and worked for 12 years in our Human Resources Division, taking on progressive responsibilities in the areas of HR consulting, employee and labor relations, HR compliance, and labor and employment law.
+In 2015 she became SVP and Chief General Counsel for Baystate Health.
+Prior to that, she worked for 15 years as a practicing attorney with a focus on human resources, employment and labor matters.
 She is a graduate of Wheaton College, with a master’s degree in education from Harvard University and a law degree from Western New England University.